Migrant worker: Malaysia

 During the Seventh Malaysia Plan (1995–2000), Malaysia's total population increased by 2.3% per year, while foreign residents (non-citizens) make up 7.6% of the total working-age population in Malaysia, not including illegal foreign residents.
 In 2008 the majority of migrant workers (1,085,658: 52.6%) originally came from Indonesia.
 This was followed by Bangladesh (316,401), Philippines (26,713), Thailand (21,065) and Pakistan (21,278).
 The total number of migrant workers from other countries was 591,481.
 Their arrival, if not controlled, will decrease the local population's employment opportunities.
 However, the arrival of migrant workers increased the country's output and reduced the wage rates in the local labor market.
 Despite the benefits achieved by both the sending and receiving countries, many problems arise in the receiving country, Malaysia.
 The number of migrant workers currently in Malaysia is very difficult to determine, although the numbers working legally, with a passport and a work permit, are known.

+Nepal

+Labour migration from Nepal is one of the main backbone of Nepal's economy.Lack of job opportunities in Nepal and huge income gaps are a few of the reasons Nepali youths are attracted to overseas migration.